amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

     input signal and converts it to a digital signal.
 The DAC module then takes this digital signal and converts it back to an analog signal.

+#### Day-39 added Clock divider
+    This Verilog module divides the input clock frequency by a specified divisor, useful for generating slower clock signals.
+The testbench simulates the module with a 50MHz input clock.